LukaLambrecht/SakuraRun/README.md

-# Calculate the optimal path for a sakura appreciation run
+# Optimal path calculator for a sakura appreciation run

 The blossoming of the Japanese cherry flower (Jap. *sakura*, Lat. *Prunus serrulata*) is quite a sight to behold.
 In fact, it is so beautiful that we wanted to see *all* of them.
 And though we're always in for a good run, there's *many* cherry trees in and around the city of Ghent...

+The problem boils down to the following: what is the shortest route that links all the *sakura* trees in Ghent?
+Or in other words, what is the path with maximal *sakura* appreciation value versus minimal distance to run?
+A non-trivial problem...
-So how do we go about this?
-SakuraRun to the rescue!
+Fortunately, there is SakuraRun to the rescue!

 ![](https://www.morethantokyo.com/wp-content/uploads/2022/03/cherry-blossoms-g5dd367977_1920-830x552.jpg)